jasmineMLewis/Linguistic-Written-Works-Of-Arts/certifications/scrum-fundamentals-certification/study-notes/part-i-intoduction/scrum-fundamentals-certification-part-i-intoduction.md

 # Scrum Fundamentals Certification
 The [Scrum Fundamentals Certification (SFC)](https://www.scrumstudy.com/certification/scrum-fundamentals-certified) is an introductory certification for individuals interested in learning project and software development processes using Agile methodology.
 The SFC is provided by SCRUMstudy – the Global Accreditation Body for Scrum and Agile Certifications.
 There are not any prerequisites for experience or education to prepare for the course.
 An additional benefit of acquiring this certification is its valid for a lifetime.

 ## Examination Format
 The exam format consists of the following:
-•	Multiple choice
+- Multiple choice
-•	40 questions per exam
+- 40 questions per exam
-•	One mark awarded for every right answer
+- One mark awarded for every right answer
-•	No negative marks for wrong answers
+- No negative marks for wrong answers
-•	30 questions need to be answered correctly to pass
+- 30 questions need to be answered correctly to pass
-•	60 minutes duration
+- 60 minutes duration
-•	Online non-proctored exam
+- Online non-proctored exam
-•	Can be attempted multiple times for free
+- Can be attempted multiple times for free

 ## Examination Topics
 The exam format consists of the following:
-•	Scrum Principles
+- Scrum Principles
-•	Scrum Aspects
+- Scrum Aspects
-•	Scrum Phases & Processes
+- Scrum Phases & Processes
+- Scaling Scrum

 <br/>